The Fungal Evangelist Who Would Save the Bees - Issue 90: Something Green - Nautilus

 Stamets’ narrative style is straight out of an American blockbuster movie.
 Many of his accounts feature fungal heroes, poised to save the planet from almost certain doom.
 But will antiviral compounds produced by wood-rotting fungi really save the bees?
 Stamets’s findings are promising, but it’s too early to say whether the fungal extracts will translate into fewer collapsed colonies in the long term.
 Viruses are just one of many problems that bees face.
 Whether the fungal antivirals perform equally well in other countries and contexts isn’t known.
 More important, to save bee populations, Stamets’s solution has to be widely adopted, a feat he hopes to accomplish by recruiting the efforts of millions of citizen scientists.

 I traveled down to the Olympic Peninsula in Washington State to visit Stamets’s production facility.
 Headquarters is a cluster of large hangar-like sheds, surrounded by woods, several kilometers off the beaten track.
 This was where Stamets grew and extracted the fungi used in the study.
 It was where production was soon to be ramped up to bring a product to market for widespread use.
 In the few months after the bee study had been published, he had received tens of thousands of requests for the BeeMushroomed Feeder.
+Unable to keep up with demand, Stamets plans to open-source the 3-D printed design in the hope that others will start to manufacture them.

 I met one of Stamets’s directors of operations who had agreed to show me around.
 There was a strict dress code: no shoes, a lab coat, and a hairnet—beard nets were also provided.
 We kitted up and passed through a special set of double doors designed to reduce the inflow of contaminant-filled air from outside.